jihuilee/VCERGM/README.md

 ## Varying-coefficient exponential random graph models (VCERGM) for dynamic networks

-This package implement the VCERGM to dynamic networks.
+This package implements the VCERGM to dynamic networks.
 You can find our paper `Varying-Coefficient Models for Dynamic Networks` [here](https://arxiv.org/abs/1702.03632).

 ### Install the package 'VCERGM'
 To install the package from Github, please use `devtools::install_github('jihuilee/VCERGM')`.